Entertainers Work Visa

 Entertainment work

-You must have an offer of entertainment work.
+You must have an offer of employment for entertainment work from a promoter, producer or production company that:

 • the length of time you need to be in New Zealand to do your work